danielabar/ollama_chat/README.md

   * Maybe need tailwind apply something like this but not exactly: https://dev.to/ewatch/styling-markdown-generated-html-with-tailwind-css-and-parsedown-328d
   * Why aren't code responses from model indented?
 Should the indents be coming from model response or is this considered client side formatting?

-* Also broadcast the question in a different styled div so it looks like a Q & A conversation
+* Broadcast the question in a different styled div so it looks like a Q & A conversation
 * Allow user to select from list of available models (how to handle if prompt format is different for each?)
 * Save chat history
 * Ability to start a new chat
 * Run the same prompt against 2 or more models at the same time for comparison
 * Cancel response? (model could get stuck in a loop...)

 * Auto scroll as conversation exceeds length of viewport
+  * Probably a StimulusJS controller with somewhere this logic: `window.scrollTo(0, document.documentElement.scrollHeight);`

 ## Deployment